sciruiz/exploring-vulnerabilities-peru/literature-review/references/README.md

 ## Diarrhea Literature Review
 ![Peru Vulnerabilities Diarrhea Framework](https://github.com/sciruiz/framing-vulnerabilities-peru/blob/main/literature-review/references/Peru%20Diarrhea%20Framework.png)
 Figure 2.
 Vulnerability factors identified for diarrhea-related disease through the non-systematic literature review.
 Italicized indicators do not have supporting Peru-specific literature. (*) References have pathogen specific relationships with indicators.

+**References**

+## Citation

+Please cite the article as:
+> Mezza et al. (On Revision). *Framing Vulnerabilities: A Transdisciplinary Study of Dengue and Diarrhea in Peru’s Borderlands*. _The Journal of Climate Change and Health_.